EncodePanda/es_cqrs_example/README.md

-# es_cqrs_example_in_akka
+# es_cqrs_example

 Note: this is only quick description of the project.
 The project is still in early shape of development.
 And so is its documentation :)

 Sample application showing how Event Sourcing + CQRS can be implemented in Akka.
 This code is constantly improving since